BILLET SFI APPROVED FLEXPLATE

 and rotational integrity.

-SFI certified flywheel flex plate is required on drag racing
+A SFI certified flywheel flex plate is required on drag

-and quicker in the 1/8 mile, or any vehicle exceeding 135mph.
+and 7.49 and quicker in the 1/8 mile, or any vehicle exceeding

-the SFI specification 29.3 for automatic transmission flex
+to the SFI specification 29.3 for automatic transmission

-plates for diesel applications.
-The new rules for the flexplate
+flex plates for diesel applications.
+The new rules for the

-requires that the material can not be a stamped metal as
+flexplate requires that the material can not be a stamped

-many OEM and aftermarket flex plates are.
-To maintain the
+metal as many OEM and aftermarket flex plates are.
+To maintain

-SFI specification 29.3 requirements, the flex plate must
+the SFI specification 29.3 requirements, the flex plate